TonDSchul/NeuroMod-Electrophysiological-Data-Analysis-User-Interface/NeuroMod Matlab Version/Modules/6. Spike Module/Load Spike Sorting/Functions/README.txt

 % user
 % 6.
 SpikeChannelType: char, either 'Channel closest to X and Y of
 % respective spikes' OR 'Single channel for all spikes in one unit (max template channel)'
+% 7.
+LoadSpikesinTimeRange: char, comma separated number with time range to
+% extract spikes from if sorting results are for concatonated recordings

 % Output:
 % 1.
 Data structure of toolbox with added field: Data.Spikes, called